hawk/lux/doc/lux.md

 **--config_name ConfigName**
 Normally Lux figures out which system software/hardware it runs on, but it can explicitly be overridden with the `ConfigName` option.
-The `ConfigNamed` is used to read system architecture specific configuration parameters from a file named `ConfigName.luxcfg`.
+The `ConfigName` is used to read system architecture specific configuration parameters from a file named `ConfigName.luxcfg`.
+By default `ConfigName` is obtained from `uname -sm` where `ConfigName is set to `Kernel-Machine`.
+This behavior can be overridden by adding a file named after the name of the host (`hostname.luxcfg`) on the `ConfigDir` directory.

 **--config\_dir ConfigDir**
 A directory where architecture specific connfiguration files may